bioinformatics-centre/kaiju/README.md

 Before classification of reads, Kaiju's database index needs to be built from the reference protein database.
-The program `makeDB.sh` in the `bin/` directory will download the complete genome and taxonomy files from the NCBI FTP server, convert them to the protein database and construct the BWT and FMI-index in one go.
+The program `makeDB.sh` in the `bin/` directory will download the complete genome and taxonomy files from the NCBI FTP server, convert them to the protein database and construct Kaiju's index (the Borrows-Wheeler-transform and the FM-index) in one go.

 It is recommended to create a new folder for the download and run the program from there, e.g.:
 ```